bodo/learn-IT-berlin/instructions/README.md

-# Learn-it Berlin - Implementation Plan
+# Learn IT Berlin - Implementation Plan

-This directory contains the implementation instructions for building the Learn-it Berlin meetup application, broken down into manageable, testable parts.
+This directory contains the implementation instructions for building the Learn IT Berlin meetup application, broken down into manageable, testable parts.

 ## Project Overview